Oliver Kahn: Bayern Munich management

 On 30 August 2019, it was revealed that Kahn would join the executive board of FC Bayern Munich on 1 January 2020.
 On 1 June 2021, it was announced that Kahn would take over the CEO position at Bayern Munich starting 1 July 2021, succeeding retiring Karl-Heinz Rummenigge.

-Kahn was sacked as CEO on 27 May 2023.
+On 27 May 2023, the day that the club secured the 2022–23 championship title, Bayern fired Kahn along with sporting director Hasan Salihamidzic, with Jan-Christian Dreesen taking over as CEO.
+The firings, which were rushed without waiting for the customary post-season meeting of the club's advisory board that would "review the season," were reportedly due to this having been Bayern's "least convincing Bundesliga title in eleven years."

 Personal life

 Kahn was born in Karlsruhe.
 He is partly of Latvian descent; his father Rolf was born in Liepāja in 1943, where he remains well-known, to a Latvian mother, Ērika Alksne, and a Baltic German father, also named Rolf.
 Rolf briefly played professionally for Karlsruher SC, as did his son Axel, Oliver Kahn's older brother.

 In 2009, he was offered the position of manager for the FC Schalke 04, which he turned down.
 Two years thereafter, in April 2011, a German court fined Kahn €125,000 ($182,223) for tax evasion after failing to declare more than €6,000 of luxury clothing he bought on a trip to Dubai.

 He supports the Munich street-football league Bunt kickt gut, which is considered a pioneer project of organised street-football and a Germany and Europe-wide model of intercultural understanding, education values and prevention; the Sepp-Herberger foundation, which promotes football in schools, clubs, and prisons; and the Justin Rockola Association, whose goal is the protection of young people against violence, alcohol and drugs.

 He received his coaching licence in 2010.
 After having studied business at the Privatuniversität Schloss Seeburg Kahn obtained a Master of Business Administration degree in 2012.
 His thesis topic was "Strategic management in Germany's professional football".

+Kahn developed a strong interest in golf during his football career and continued playing it after retirement.
+He credited Sepp Maier with introducing him to the sport and called Tiger Woods one of the world's greatest athletes.